Learn something new every day

 More Info... by email

 When choosing a laser engraver, it’s best to consider financial factors, the machine’s practical capabilities, and the company selling the machine.
-A laser engraver should fit within the purchaser’s budget while maximizing the amount of money that can be made back during its use.
+The engraver should fit within the purchaser’s budget while maximizing the amount of money that can be made back during its use.
 The customer should have space to fit the machine and should purchase a machine capable of performing the types of laser engraving desired on the materials used.
-Finally, the company selling the laser engraving should provide ongoing customer support if needed.
+Finally, the company selling the engraver should provide ongoing customer support if needed.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!